 - Avoid any clause that prevents you subletting at a lower rent.

-- You may want to take advice on your VAT arrangements to protect your reclaims of any VAT you pay to the landlord.
+- You may want to take advice on your VAT arrangements.

 - You should be free to conduct negotiations with subletting tenants on your own terms, as long as you do not compromise the security of the landlord.